Abby Dowse Lets It All Hang Out In Barely-There Purple Bikini

-Abby Dowse’s latest Instagram update was a sparkling display of purple and bronze as the beauty showcased her tan body in a tiny bejeweled bikini.
+Abby Dowse’s latest Instagram update was a sparkling display of purple and bronze as the beauty showcased her tan body in a tiny, bejeweled bikini.

-The snap, which appeared to be a selfie, was shot from above, as Dowse lounged outside — probably near a pool.
+The snap, which appeared to be a selfie, was shot from above, as Dowse lounged outside and probably near a pool.
 The shot captured nearly every inch of the beauty’s curvy body in the sunlight.
 Dowse was wearing a purple bikini adorned with jewels.
 A sapphire pendant hung from a necklace just below her neck, bringing the eye to the model’s voluptuous chest, which was barely contained in the tiny top.
 The sparkling jewels in her bikini bottoms drew the eye down Dowse’s slender waistline to her curvy hips.

-The photo did not capture all of the model’s face — it cut off just at the bridge of her nose, giving viewers a shot of her plump and glossy lips.
+The photo did not capture all of the model’s face.
+It cut off just at the bridge of her nose, giving viewers a shot of her plump and glossy lips.
 The scene gave off a relaxed and glamorous vibe as the stunner worked on her tan.

 The snap got plenty of attention from Dowse’s followers.
 Many women commented on how her body was their goal, while others told her she was perfection.